TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 * The Y knob is a *Diviply* control for the right hand outputs.
 It divides or multiplies the clock signal
 * Flip the Z switch up or down to select different settings for the pitch and pulse outputs.
 Think of this as two modes which can be set up in the web editor, where you can control scales, pulse lengths and many other things.
 * Every program card has a unique serial number.
 This number is used to initialise the random number system in the Turing Machine.
 This means that every Turing Machine card will sound slightly different.
 It also means that if you start a Turing Machine card in locked position, it will always play the same pattern until it is randomised.

-* The Turing Machine card takes it's calibration from the MIDI card, so if the pitch outputs aren't in tune, you may need to calibrate Computer.
+The Turing Machine card takes it's calibration from the MIDI card, so if the pitch outputs aren't in tune, you'll need to [calibrate the Computer](/Workshop_System_Calibration/)

  <div style="clear: both;"></div>